virtual-labs/exp-dc-speed-iitkgp/experiment/aim.md

 ### Aim of the experiment

-1.To find the tachogenerator constant.
+1. To find the tachogenerator constant.

 2. Open loop and closed loop speed control of dc motor.